k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 In the Keycloak configuration the most important thing for us is the configuration of the client.
 Go to `Clients` and choose` login-app` from the list.
 The imported configuration should look like this:
 ![Keycloak_client_config1_img]({{ site.url }}/assets/images/keycloak_client1.png)
 ![Keycloak_client_config2_img]({{ site.url }}/assets/images/keycloak_client2.png)
 Note the configuration of `Valid Redirect URIs` and` Web Origins`.
 The first is important when we use the Keycloak login page to authenticate the user(I am not discussing this approach in this post).
 The second indicates domains that can request Keycloak API (CORS).
 If the application that is our GUI is running on the same domain as the keycloak then you do not need to configure anything here.
 Otherwise, enter a specific domain name.
-The current value of `*` (which means that every domain had access) is not safe and may only be used for development purposes.
+The current value of `*` (which means that every domain had access) is not safe and may only be used for development purposes :fire:

 Entering `Roles` we can also see one added `user` role:
 ![Keycloak_role_config_img]({{ site.url }}/assets/images/keycloak_roles.png)

-If you want to get more info about Keycloak configuration read about it e.g. [Keycloak docs](https://www.keycloak.org/docs/latest/securing_apps/) , [Baeldung blog](https://www.baeldung.com/spring-boot-keycloak#keycloakserver)
+If you want to get more information about Keycloak configuration read about it e.g. [Keycloak docs](https://www.keycloak.org/docs/latest/securing_apps/) , [Baeldung blog](https://www.baeldung.com/spring-boot-keycloak#keycloakserver)

 ### Flutter application
 Flutter is quite a new framework, and an even newer part of it is dedicated to web development.
 To start playing with Flutter, install it on your system according to the instructions on [this page](https://flutter.dev/docs/get-started/install).
 And to add web support, follow the instruction on [this page](https://flutter.dev/docs/get-started/web).
-Currently, Flutter version> 2.0 already supports web development in stable version (until recently only in beta version).
-If you are using Flutter in version below 2.0 you need to issue following commands before creating a flutter project:
+Currently, Flutter 2 already supports web development in `stable` version (until recently only in `beta`).
+If you are using Flutter in version below 2 you need to issue following commands before creating a flutter project:
 ```sh
  flutter channel beta
  flutter upgrade
  flutter config --enable-web
 ```
-Running `flutter channel beta` replaces your current version of Flutter with the beta version which supports web development.
+Running `flutter channel beta` replaces your current version of Flutter with the `beta` version which supports web development.

-Then all you have to do is run `flutter create myapp` to create application skeleton.
+Then all you have to do is run `flutter create myapp` to create application scaffold.
 In order not to have to install Flutter on my system and be able to easily transfer the project to another computer, I added the `Dockerfile_dev` file to the project with the appropriate Flutter configuration, thanks to which I can use the Visual Studio Code Remote - Containers extension.
 This extension lets you use a Docker container as a full-featured development environment.
 You can read more about it on [this page](https://code.visualstudio.com/docs/remote/containers).
 The mentioned `Dockerfile_dev` file looks like this:
 ```sh
 FROM ubuntu:20.04